 Visiting Joshua Tree National Park is a great addition to a vacation to Palm Springs or Southern California in general.
-It’s a very unique National Park and visiting is a very different experience compared with Yellowstone or Yosemite.
+Joshua Tree is a very unique National Park and visiting is a different experience compared with Yellowstone or Yosemite.
 I’d sooner relate it to visiting the Everglades than any other Park.
-There are tons of things to do on a Joshua Tree day trip, but you need to know what to do before you just show up.
+There are tons of things to do in Joshua Tree , but you need to know what to do and where to do it before you just show up.

 What is a Joshua Tree?

 Located halfway between Los Angeles and Phoenix, Joshua Tree National Park is actually extremely accessible.
 Its southern entrance is just off I-10 in the Coachella Valley, and its northern entrances are accessible from Highway 62 in Yucca Valley and 29 Palms.
-Many people add a Joshua Tree day trip to a Palm Springs getaway or when they do the Coachella music festival.
+Many people add a Joshua Tree day trip to a Palm Springs getaway or when they do the Coachella music festival, usually held in April.

 Drive time to Joshua tree from major Southwest destinations is as follows: